There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 The benefits of attending a speed awareness course are:

-• It costs less than paying a fine
+- It costs less than the price of a fine

 While there’s no exam to take, you could fail a speed awareness course if you leave the course early, don’t complete it or fail to actively participate.

-Speed awareness course costs vary depending on where you are in the country, although usually, they cost between £80 and £120.
+Speed awareness course costs vary, depending on the course provider and where you are in the country, although usually they cost between £80 and £120.
 You may be able to take an online course, in which the speed awareness course costs typically between £80 and £90.

 You could also read: